freenas/freenas-docs/userguide/tn_eula.rst

 "Open Source Software" means various open source software components licensed under the terms of applicable open source license agreements included in the materials relating to such software.
 Open Source Software is composed of individual software components, each of which has its own copyright and its own applicable license conditions.

-"FreeNAS®" means a complete open source operating system available at http://www.iXsystems.org
+"FreeNAS\ :sup:`®`" means a complete open source operating system available at http://www.iXsystems.org

 "Site" means iXsystems, Inc. website: http://www.iXsystems.com